-While I have found no empirical research done on the matter, the pattern seems to be that the typical faith-based school will have 50% of the number of students in 8th grade than were present in that cohort’s kindergarten classroom.
+While I have found no empirical research about this phenomenon, the pattern seems to be that the typical faith-based school will have 50% of the number of students in 8th grade than were present in that cohort’s kindergarten classroom.
 For instance, there were 96 students (48 students in each class of 2 classrooms) in my first grade class in the fall of 1966 (before Catholic schools had kindergarten programs).
 When we graduated from 8th grade in 1974, there were 52 students, with 26 in each classroom.
 If we could extrapolate back a year, it wouldn’t be a stretch to assume there would have been 104 students in my kindergarten “cohort.”

 And that was back in the 60’s and 70’s, where there were still religious men and women who were teaching in the schools.
-Our Catholic school could see the next closest Catholic school across the way from us, and there were two other Catholic schools within the next 3 miles.
-All four of those parishes no longer have Catholic schools, and a few years ago, they combined into one parish.
+Our Catholic school could see the next closest Catholic school across the way from us, and there were two other Catholic schools within a 3 miles radius.
+All four of those parishes no longer have Catholic schools, and a few years ago, the parishes were combined into one parish.
 More recently, two more parishes were added to the merger, and one of the two had a Catholic school associated with it.
 Interestingly, when the enrollment projections for the school were conveyed to the parishioners, it showed what I had mentioned above – that students cohorts would remain the same as the years progressed.
 In other words, this year’s 10 3rd graders would ALL go to the 4th grade the following year, and ALL 10 would be enrolled in 5th grade the year after that.
-Unfortunately, THAT’S NOT WHAT HAPPENS!
-And then everyone wonders why the school is now closed, and how did the enrollment drop so fast.
+Unfortunately, that’s not what happened – and everyone was saddened when that school closed, and they wondered how could the enrollment drop so quickly.